-In accord with what Saint John Paul II wrote in the Apostolic Constitution on Catholic Universities Ex corde Ecclesiae (15 August 1990), where he pointed out that “the objective of a Catholic University is to assure in an institutional manner a Christian presence in the university world confronting the great problems of society and culture” (no 13), the chaplaincy of the University of Saint Joseph endeavors to provide for the doctrinal, moral and spiritual needs of the teaching and non-teaching staff and students of the university.
+In accord with what Saint John Paul II wrote in the Apostolic Constitution on Catholic Universities Ex Corde Ecclesiae (15 August 1990), where he pointed out that “the objective of a Catholic University is to assure in an institutional manner a Christian presence in the university world confronting the great problems of society and culture” (no 13), the chaplaincy of the University of Saint Joseph endeavors to provide for the doctrinal, moral, and spiritual needs of all staff and students of the university.

 The Chaplaincy is responsible for:

-- Making the Sacraments available (Holy Mass and Sacrament of Reconciliation) to Catholics
+- Making the Sacraments available to Catholics on campus (Holy Mass and Sacrament of Reconciliation)

 - Providing personal spiritual guidance upon request

-- Organizing activities geared to introduce or deepen knowledge of the Catholic faith
+- Organising activities geared towards introducing or deepening knowledge of the Catholic faith

 - Supporting the Catholic student society